lp6m/yolov5s_android/README.md

 ## Model conversion
-This project focuses on obtaining a tflite model by **model conversion from PyTorch original implementation, rather than doing its own implementation in tflite**.
+This project focuses on obtaining a tflite model by **model conversion from PyTorch original implementation, rather than doing own implementation in tflite**.
-We convert models this way: `PyTorch -> ONNX -> OpenVino -> TfLite`.
+We convert models in this way: `PyTorch -> ONNX -> OpenVino -> TfLite`.
 To convert the model from OpenVino to TfLite, we use [openvino2tensorflow](https://github.com/PINTO0309/openvino2tensorflow).
+Please refer [convert_model/README.md](https://github.com/lp6m/yolov5s_android/tree/dev/convert_model) about the model conversion.

 ## TODO